thanos-io/thanos/docs/proposals/202104_native_support_of_multitenancy.md

 * Introduce a new flag to enable or disable the multi-tenancy mode.
 * When this flag is enabled we will modify the metrics which can be used to track usage characteristics of a tenant by injecting the tenant’s label (a const.
 Label ).
 * We will make sure that the query request received has a tenant label and if not we have some default tenant label configured.
-* We will enforce the tenant labels inside the Thanos code base(i.e we assume the authentication is done and the query has access to the tenant's data which it specifies) when we run components with a specified mode(i.e multi-tenancy flag is enabled).
+* We will enforce the tenant labels inside the Thanos codebase(i.e we assume the authentication is done and the query has access to the tenant's data which it specifies) when we run components with a specified mode (i.e multi-tenancy flag is enabled).
 We will no longer require any label enforcing proxy.
 * Support the cross tenant queries using regular expressions.
 * Store API will advertise the tenant label and this how it will help us -
     * Let's assume a case of hard tenancy, we have two store-gateway advertising different sets of tenants.